dimension-traveller/HyperDimension/README.md

 - Use PostgreSQL as the database server
 - Install `PGroonga` extension on the database server

-The database you create for Hyper Dimension do not need to enable `PGroonga` extension, Hyper Dimension will do it for you on initialization.
+- Run `CREATE EXTENSION pgroonga;` on the database you create for Hyper Dimension to enable `PGroonga` extension